rohanvarshney/rohanvarshney.github.io/readme.txt

 This is the repository for my GitHub hosted static website.
 It was created using a template that is described below (including all the JS scripts and CSS) that was extensively modified to suit my desire.
-The pictures used were found on Pixabay & Pexels.
+The pictures used were found on Pixabay, Google Images & Pexels.

 HOLA is a modern and stylish vCard website template.
 Designed to be a resume, vCard, portfolio